HSRLCLab/SmartFactory-Sortic/README.md

 If the SmartVehicle is in the right state, it listens to *Sortic/Handover* it listens if there are free lines at Sortic.

-Low line numbers are are prioritized due to the shorter travel distances of Sortic.
+Low line numbers are prioritized due to the shorter travel distances of Sortic.

 Afterwards it listens for a short time to see if it is the only vehicle with this destination.
 If so, it drives off, if not, the process starts again.